The best new hotels in Melbourne

 The first Australian outpost of Singapore’s Quincy Hotel chain opened its doors in May, adding a dash of colour and zest to Melbourne.
 Up on Level 28, The Q Melbourne offers hawker snacks and cocktails next to the rooftop pool.
 Down on the ground floor, SingSong serves bubble tea and banh mi.
 On Level 1, Salted Egg specialises in Thai cuisine.
 The Quincy is in Flinders Lane, two minutes’ walk from the aquarium and a bridge away from Crown.

 Sophisticated sanctuary – Next Hotel Melbourne

 The Next Hotel is a linchpin in the 80 Collins hospitality precinct.
 It’s tailor-made for a luxury escape.
 The hotel’s elegantly understated design morphs Melbourne with Manhattan.
 Here, your in-room martini is made from Next’s own in-house aged spirits.
 Then there’s La Madonna, the hotel’s must-visit dining venue, serving Sicilian and Asian-inspired food.
 Outside your door are Nick & Nora’s cocktail bar and farm-to-table dining at Farmer’s Daughters.
-Reopening from 5 November, book online.

 Five-star resort – Melbourne Marriott Hotel Docklands